Frequently Asked Questions

 How much does a lawyer cost?

 Legal fees come in a variety of forms.
-Some cases, such as personal injury claims, social security claims, and workers’ compensation claims are handled on what are known as “contingent fees.”
+Some cases, such as personal injury claims and social security claims are handled on what are known as “contingent fees.”
 Contingent means the attorney does not get paid unless they make a recovery on the case.
 If the attorney gets money for you, the attorney gets paid.
 If the attorney does not get money for you, the attorney does not get paid.
 For other types of cases, lawyers may charge a flat fee, meaning you pay one flat fee for the services they provide.
 In other cases, the attorney may charge an hourly rate for their work and may request a retainer from which to work at the start of or during the case, depending on the type of matter.
 In every case, you should be sure the lawyer puts their fees in writing.

 Is there a charge for an initial consultation?